Qualifying For Conventional Loan After Foreclosure

 Qualifying For Conventional Loan After Foreclosure Versus Government Loans

-What Is The Waiting Period Guidelines Qualifying For Conventional Loan After Foreclosure
+What Are the Waiting Period Guidelines Qualifying For Conventional Loan After Foreclosure

 There is a seven-year waiting period after a standard foreclosure to qualify for conforming loans.
 Government loans do not have different waiting period requirements after foreclosure versus deed-in-lieu or short sale.
 There is a four-year waiting period to qualify for conforming loans after the Chapter 7 Bankruptcy discharge date.